 Superior Preparation.
 Extraordinary Results.

-Coming out of a professional school with no practical experience and/or no internship experience is unacceptable to most employers.
-Practical experience ranks at the top of the list of what employers would like to see in job candidates.
+Professional experience allows students to learn about a particular field, develop contacts, and apply what they have learned in the classroom to real world situations.
+Coming out of a professional school with no practical experience and/or no internship experience is undesirable to most employers.
+In fact, practical experience ranks at the top of the list of what employers would like to see in job candidates.

 MESM Internship Placement Statistics

-Through the Bren School’s comprehensive internship program, students in the MESM Class of 2013 secured internships in a variety of organizations, sectors and locations.
-Here are some statistics regarding the internship placement for the MESM Class of 2013:
+Through the Bren School’s comprehensive internship program, students in the MESM Class of 2014 secured internships in a variety of organizations, sectors and locations.
+Here are some statistics regarding the internship placement for the MESM Class of 2014.

 Kurt Heinze (MESM 2012) at work during a summer